-To fulfill the requirements for this MAA program, students must complete:

-- A. 18 hours of MAA core coursework.
+To fulfill the requirements for this concentration, students must complete the following 36 semester hours: A. 18 hours of MAA core coursework.

-- B. 15 hours of coursework from no more than two (2) of the disciplines listed below.
+B. 15 hours of coursework from no more than two (2) of the disciplines listed below.
 Note: Individual degree plans must be approved by the student's advisor.

-Adult Education

-Communication Arts

-Organizational Development

-- C. ORGD 63CS Capstone (3 semester hours)